keithbuhler/keithbuhler.github.io/_posts/2017-08-18-echo-chamber-problems-damore-solutions.md

 As an orthodox Christian, I am ipso facto an academic heretic.

-It's not just that I un-ironically defend certain religious dogmas as literally true and objectively accurate, nor even that I pray to and worship God without debonair agnosticism; my academic heresy is being skeptical, undecided, or resistant to *very particular rival dogmas.*
+It's not just that I un-ironically defend certain religious dogmas as literally true and objectively accurate, nor even that I pray to and worship God without debonair agnosticism.
+My secular humanist  friends are, as a rule, rather tolerant of my religiosity.

+My academic heresy is being skeptical, undecided, or resistant to *very particular rival dogmas.*

 For example, it flies in the face of academic orthodoxy even to remain open-minded or agnostic about socialism, philosophical naturalism, or climate change.
 Some of my otherwise open-minded philosopher friends are radically closed even *to considering* alternate political, scientific, or philosophical views with any seriousness.
 They find doubting Marxist revelations or (allegedly) scientific revelations more outrageous than *not* doubting divine revelation.

 My heterodoxy inevitably creates a certain tension in academic contexts.
 At the average gathering of philosophers, I have the privilege of contributing to viewpoint diversity by representing a minority report.

 The tension can be trying because one must work so hard to set up a discussion in such a way that one's interlocutors will argue the point instead of attack the person.
 But it's mostly delightful because the discussions, once they get going, are so rich.

+My point here is that secular academics can be benignly dismissive about varying religious beliefs; but they are more often vociferous about varying political beliefs.
+(I even get into trouble with my co-religionists who are left-leaning.)